yatesco/seafile-docs/deploy_pro/ldap_role_sync.md

 sys.setdefaultencoding('utf8')

 def ldap_role_mapping(role):
-    if 'Coder' in role:
+    if 'staff' in role:
-        return 'slave labour'
+        return 'Staff'
-    if 'Programmer' in role:
+    if 'guest' in role:
-        return 'slave labour'
+        return 'Guest'
-    if 'Boss' in role:
+    if 'manager' in role:
-        return 'King'
+        return 'Manager'
 ```
 you can rewrite this function (in python) to make your own mapping rules.
 If the file or function doesn't exist, all roles in `ROLE_NAME_ATTR` will be synced.